FREE EXPEDITED SHIPPING

 Credit: Envato Element/ karandaev

-A soup spoon has a deeper bowl, making it simple and comfortable for someone to scoop the soup without a mess.
-There are two varieties of soup spoons: Chinese soup spoons and bouillon soup spoons.
+A soup spoon has a deep bowl, making it simple and comfortable to scoop soup.
+They're usually made from ceramic or plastic.
+There are two varieties: Chinese soup spoons and bouillon soup spoons.

-A bouillon spoon is used for light soups and a rounded and shallow bowl.
+A bouillon spoon is used for light soups and has a rounded, shallow bowl.
 Chinese soup spoons, on the other hand, are used for heavier soups and have a flat bottom bowl and a thick handle.

 A demitasse spoon on a tray with a mug of cappuccino